Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Experiments

-We optimize the \textit{squared loss} for regression and the \textit{logistic loss} for binary classification.
-The model is trained by PDA using mini-batch update with batch size 50.
-We scale the number of inner loop steps $T_t$ with $t$, and the step size $\eta_t$ with $1/\sqrt{t}$, where $t$ is the outer loop iteration; this heuristic is consistent with the required inner-loop accuracy in Theorem~\ref{thm:convergence} and Proposition~\ref{cor:total-complexity}. \paragraph{Convergence Rate.} In Figure~\ref{fig:experiment}(a) we verify the $O(T^{-1})$ iteration complexity of the outer loop in Theorem~\ref{thm:convergence}.
+\paragraph{Convergence rate.} In Figure~\ref{fig:experiment}(a) we verify the $O(T^{-1})$ iteration complexity of the outer loop in Theorem~\ref{thm:convergence}.
 We apply PDA to optimize the expected risk (analogous to one-pass SGD) in the regression setting, in which the input dimensionality $p=1$ and the target function is a single-index model ($m=1$) with tanh activation.
-We employ the \textit{resampled} update (i.e., without warm-start; see Appendix~\ref{sec:proof}) with regularization parameters $\lambda_1=10^{-2}, \lambda_2=10^{-4}$.
-To compute the entropy term in the objective \eqref{eq:rerm}, we adopt the $k$-nearest neighbors estimator \citep{kraskov2004estimating} with $k=10$.
+We employ the \textit{resampled} update (i.e., without warm-start; see Appendix~\ref{sec:proof}) with hyperparameters $\lambda_1=10^{-2}, \lambda_2=10^{-3}$.
+To compute the entropy in the objective \eqref{eq:rerm}, we adopt the $k$-nearest neighbors estimator \citep{kozachenko1987sample} with $k=10$.

-\paragraph{Presence of Feature Learning.} In Figure~\ref{fig:experiment}(c) we visualize the evolution of neural network parameters optimized by PDA in a 2-dimensional classification problem.
-Due to structure of the input data (concentric rings), we speculate that for a two-layer neural network to be a good separator, its parameters should also distribute on a circle.
+\paragraph{Presence of feature learning.} In Figure~\ref{fig:experiment}(b) we visualize the evolution of neural network parameters optimized by PDA in a 2-dimensional classification problem.
+Due to structure of the input data (concentric rings), we expect that for a two-layer neural network to be a good separator, its parameters should also distribute on a circle.
 Indeed the converged solution of PDA (bright yellow) agrees with this intuition and demonstrates that PDA learns useful features beyond the kernel regime.

-\paragraph{Impact of Sparse Regularization.} As remarked in Section~\ref{sec:convergence-analysis}, our convergence result can easily be extended to general $L_p$-regularized objective.
-Figure \ref{fig:experiment}(b) demonstrates the advantage of $L_p$-norm regularization in empirical risk minimization when the target function exhibits sparse structure.
-We set $n=1000, p=50$; the teacher is a multiple-index model ($m=2$) with binary activation, and parameters of each neuron are $1$-sparse.
-We optimize the student model with PDA (warm-start), where we set $\lambda_1=10^{-2}$, $\lambda_2=10^{-6}$, and vary the norm penalty $p$ from 1.01 to 2.
-Note that smaller $p$ results in favorable generalization due to the induced sparsity (see Appendix~\ref{app:additional_experiment} for more discussion).
+\paragraph{Binary classification on MNIST.} In Figure~\ref{fig:experiment}(c) we report the training and test performance of PDA in separating odd vs.~even digits from the MNIST dataset.
+We subsample $n=2500$ training examples with binary labels, and learn a two-layer tanh network with width $M=2500$.
+We use the resampled update of PDA to optimize the cross entropy loss, with hyperparameters $\lambda_1=10^{-2}, \lambda_2=10^{-4}$.
+Observe that the algorithm achieves good generalization performance (green) and roughly maintains\footnote{Note that the estimated training objective (red) slightly deviates from the ideal $1/T$-rate; this may be due to inaccuracy in the entropy estimation, or non-convergence of the algorithm (i.e., overestimation of $\cL(q_*)$). } the $O(T^{-1})$ iteration complexity (red) in optimizing the training objective~\eqref{eq:rerm}.